Grand theory - what are “grand theories” and how should I use them in my research?

 Like the way I explain stuff?

 If you’ve found this blogpost helpful and the way I explain things resonates with you, come and join my free email list!
-Each week I share tips and advice on all things research and PhD, and when you sign up using this link, you get this free cheat sheet with 45 sentence starters to help you write your literature review.
+Each week I share tips and advice on all things research and PhD.
+Sign up here.

 Previous